vittorioPiotti/PathGraph-JavaFX/README.md

-## 3. Graph Logic <div id="graph-logic"/>
+## 2. Graph Logic <div id="graph-logic"/>

-*Limit of 26 Nodes nameable only with uppercase characters
+* Limit of 26 Nodes nameable only with uppercase characters
 * Limit of two edges with opposite directions beetween two nodes
 * Loop creation is not allowed
 * Edge cost is an integer number